Ellon, Aberdeenshire: Leisure

 Ellon has a community centre, which includes a swimming pool and café.

 The Ythan Centre was a building dedicated to serving the needs of Ellon's teenage population.
 It is currently being used by Ellon Baptist Church who, from January 2019, began a five-year lease on the property which had been unoccupied since February 2016.

 The Meadows sports centre, located on the outskirts of Ellon, has many sporting facilities and clubs, including football and rugby pitches, an astroturf pitch for hockey, a gym, and a multi-use sports hall.
 The Meadows is also home to Ellon United football team, the Ellon Rugby Club and Ellon Hockey Club.

 Media

-The town has two weekly newspapers: the Ellon Times, published on Thursdays by Angus County Press and the Ellon Advertiser, published on Fridays by Peters of Turriff.
+The town has one weekly newspaper: the Ellon Times.

 Housing

 Ellon has benefited from the North Sea oil demand, and is one of the main dormitory towns for Aberdeen.
 It is part of the proposed Energetica corridor of development.
-The population is expanding as young families seek to escape Aberdeen and move to nearby towns like Ellon, Inverurie and Banchory.
 During 2006, Ellon ranked as the town with the fourth most rapidly increasing average house prices in Scotland.